smarter-sh/community/contributors/guide/pull-requests.md

 1. Make the pull request
 1. `@k8s-ci-robot` assigns reviewers

-1. If you're **not** a member of the Kubernetes organization, a Reviewer/Kubernetes Member checks that the pull request is safe to test.
+1. If you're **not** a member of the Smarter organization, a Reviewer/Smarter Member checks that the pull request is safe to test.
 If so, they comment `/ok-to-test`.
-Pull requests by Kubernetes organization [members](/community-membership.md) do not need this step.
+Pull requests by Smarter organization [members](/community-membership.md) do not need this step.
 Now the pull request is considered to be trusted, and the pre-submit tests will run:

     1. Automatic tests run.
 See the current list of tests at this [link](https://prow.k8s.io/?repo=kubernetes%2Fkubernetes&type=presubmit)
     1. If tests fail, resolve issues by pushing edits to your pull request branch